hybridgroup/cylon/README.md

   * For git help see [progit](http://git-scm.com/book) which is an awesome (and free) book on git

 ## Release History

+Version 0.10.0 - Use Robeaux UX, add CLI commands for helping connect to devices, bugfixes

 Version 0.9.0 - Add AngularJS web interface to API, extensible commands for CLI